3jrc/BR/README.md

 # BR

-## Scoop of this project is to understand people's comments around the big 5 banks in Canada.
-We are interested in finding usable trends and business inghts about what are customers are saying.
+## Scoop of this project is to understand user feedback around the big 5 banks in Canada.
+We are interested in deriving tangible trends and business insights in order to improve the applications or banking services.

-## DATA SOURCES: Twitter
+## DATA SOURCES: Twitter, Google Play Store, Apple App Store.
+[Facebook - Coming Soon]

 ## Our Agenda:
 Data recollection 9/15
 Data Cleansing 9/15
 Pre-insights 10/6,
-Modelling 10/20,
+Modelling 10/20
-etc...